 When shopping at Etsy look for reclaimed woods and upcycled fabrics like all the ones I have mentioned already in this article.

-Where to find second hand furniture
+Where to find second-hand furniture

 You know how much I love Etsy.
-I feature them in a lot of blog posts, from zero waste essentials to makeup to furniture and everything in between.
-Esty has so much to offer in the reclaimed furniture section BUT although I am a HUGE proponent for shopping at secondhand shops, there are a few things you need to keep in mind, especially when it comes to the stuffing.
+I feature them in a lot of blog posts, from zero waste essentials to makeup to used furniture online and everything in between.
+Esty has so much to offer in the reclaimed furniture section BUT although I am a HUGE proponent of shopping at secondhand shops, there are a few things you need to keep in mind, especially when it comes to the stuffing.

 Etsy is a wonderful place to find vintage home decor and second-hand sustainable couches and sofas.